Life on Titan: Surface temperature

 Due to its distance from the Sun, Titan is much colder than Earth.
 Its surface temperature is about 94 K (−179 °C, or −290 °F).
-At these temperatures, water ice—if present—does not melt, evaporate or sublime, but remains solid.
+At these temperatures, water ice—if present—does not melt, evaporate or sublimate, but remains solid.
 Because of the extreme cold and also because of lack of carbon dioxide (CO2) in the atmosphere, scientists such as Jonathan Lunine have viewed Titan less as a likely habitat for extraterrestrial life, than as an experiment for examining hypotheses on the conditions that prevailed prior to the appearance of life on Earth.
 Even though the usual surface temperature on Titan is not compatible with liquid water, calculations by Lunine and others suggest that meteor strikes could create occasional "impact oases"—craters in which liquid water might persist for hundreds of years or longer, which would enable water-based organic chemistry.

 However, Lunine does not rule out life in an environment of liquid methane and ethane, and has written about what discovery of such a life form (even if very primitive) would imply about the prevalence of life in the universe.